Running Girl

 Running Girl is a mini-album by Ooberman, released in October 2001 on the band's own Rotodisc label.
 A single of the title track was released in November 2001.
-The title track was also featured in slightly remixed form on the band's Hey Petrunko album.
+The title track was also featured on the band's Hey Petrunko album.

 Aside from "The Kitchen Fire" (co-written by Dan Popplewell and Sophia Churney) all the tracks on the album were written singly by either singer Dan Popplewell or guitarist Andy Flett.
-This was a marked departure from the collaborative nature of their earlier work.

-March Records released the album in the USA with two bonus tracks - earlier single "Dolphin Blue" and a remix of the title track.
+In 2002, March Records released the album in the United States with two bonus tracks; this was the band's first release in the US.
 A version of the album was released in Japan by Rotodisc with the bonus track "Behind My Shield".